misskey-dev/misskey-hub/src/zh-TW/docs/admin/push-docker-hub.md

-# How to use GitHub Actions to push to Docker Hub
+# 如何使用 GitHub Actions 推送到 Docker Hub
 ::: warning
 Sorry, this page is not translated yet.
 If you can, please edit this page to translate the [Japanese version](/docs/admin/push-docker-hub.md).